AlextheYounga/us-federal-code/usc/title-7-agriculture/chapter-9-packers-and-stockyards/frontmatter.md

 #### SUBCHAPTER III—STOCKYARDS AND STOCKYARD DEALERS ####

-201. “Stockyard owner”; “stockyard services”; “market agency”; “dealer”; defined.
+201. "Stockyard owner"; "stockyard services"; "market agency"; "dealer"; defined.

-202. “Stockyard” defined; determination by Secretary as to particular yard.
+202. "Stockyard" defined; determination by Secretary as to particular yard.

 203. Activity as stockyard dealer or market agency; benefits to business and welfare of stockyard; registration; penalty for failure to register.